vrinda41198/Recommender-Companion/README.md

 - **generateRecommendations**: Offers personalized recommendations.

 ## AI Models
-The application utilizes the GPT (Generative Pre-trained Transformer) API to generate personalized book and movie recommendations.
+The application utilizes the OpenAI API (v1/chat/completions) - to generate personalized book and movie recommendations.
 Interaction with the GPT API is handled securely to ensure that user data is used effectively to enhance recommendation accuracy.

 ## Security Measures
 - The Microsoft credentials are securely stored and not hard-coded.